Macroscopic Imprints of a Discrete Vacuum Deriving the CMB Hemispherical Power Asymmetry from K = 12 Crystallization Kinematics

 pt

-. (b) Calibration curve: simulated asymmetry
+. (b) Calibration curve: the simulated dipole amplitude

 A

-versus tunneling probability
+tunneling probability

 p

-.
-Filled circles, deterministic simulation at 10 values of
+2. Filled circles, deterministic simulation at 10

 p

-bar, stochastic Monte Carlo (
+.
+Marker with error bar, stochastic Monte Carlo (

 N